opsmop/opsmop/docs/source/faq.rst

 Can You Write Modules In Any Language?
 --------------------------------------

+Nope!
 You have to use Python 3.

+You could technically write a bridge module though, but it's not something we want for the core program, as we think there is a very strong reason for everybody collaborating around using the same language.

 OpsMop modules take advantage of a lot of features for code reuse.
 We also minimize forking to maintain execution speed.

-This is to not say you couldn't invoke a shell script, or a program in some other language, and record the output and return code, which you can still of course do.
+This is to not say you couldn't invoke a shell script, or a program in some other language, and record the output and return code, which you can still of course do, either.

-We recommend baking Python 3 into any base images if you have image capabilities.

 How Do I Do (Complicated Thing Without A Module)
 ------------------------------------------------